pboechat/roadgen/README.md

 roadgen
 =======

-Road network generation tool based on [Müller et al.](https://github.com/pboechat/roadgen/blob/master/%282001%29%20Procedural%20Modeling%20of%20Cities.pdf).
-The basic idea is to extend L-System to support intersection and snapping (self-sensitivity) and be guided by image maps (population density).
+This is a road network generation tool based on [Müller et al.](https://github.com/pboechat/roadgen/blob/master/%282001%29%20Procedural%20Modeling%20of%20Cities.pdf).
+The basic idea is to extend L-Systems to support intersection and snapping (self-sensitivity) and be guided by image maps (population density).

 It features: